syncfusion-content/js-api-docs/api/js/ejSpellCheck.md

 ### ajaxDataType `string`
 {:#members:ajaxdatatype}

-Sets the ajax data type within the SpellCheck control.
+Sets the data type for the ajax call used within the SpellCheck control, denoting the type of data that are expected to be retrieved from the server.
+The applicable values are `json` and `jsonp`.

 #### Default Value